CPCLab/lister/README.md

 ### All platform: contrast problem with GUI text

 LISTER only supports the default OS' light theme, a custom user/dark theme is therefore not supported.

+### "Client Error: Forbidden for url: ..."

+The `requests.exceptions.HTTPError: 403 Client Error: Forbidden for url:...` happens because the specified API token/key does not have access rights to an entry (or its unbderlying entries).
+Check that the user with specified token has access to the entries directly linked to the experiments/database items/containers.